HistoryAtState/hsg-shell/README.md

         nvm install 14.19.3

+3. If you have already used nvm before and have various node versions already installed, you can skip 1).
+Now just make sure to use the project's required node version by running

+        nvm use

+This command will check the local node settings in the project's `.nvmrc` file and switch to this node version only for this project.

-3. Install (or update to) the latest `npm` version with:
+4. Install (or update to) the latest `npm` version with:

         npm install -g npm

-4. Install bower:
+5. Install bower:

         npm install -g bower

-5. Install gulp
+6. Install gulp

         npm install -g gulp

    The project's gulp file depends on `gulp 4` (or higher) syntax, so make sure in the next step, that you'll have gulp 4.x running.

+#### Troubleshooting `npm` Problems

+When you encounter errors while running `npm start` (this is called when building the xar file by running `ant`), or during `npm install`, please delete file `package-lock.json`, delete the entire `node_modules` folder, run `nvm use` and finally `npm start` again.
+This should install all node modules with the required node version.
+A new `package-lock.json` file will be created, which should be added to version control.

 ### Installation